pruthviperumalla/Event-Recommender-System/README.md

 ## Approach

-Formalizing our problem as recommendation modelling and using techniques like collaborative filtering might not be a good idea for the following reasons.
+Formalizing our problem as recommendation modeling and using techniques like collaborative filtering might not be a good idea for the following reasons.
 - For user/event based collaborative filtering model to be useful, there must be considerable overlapping of transactions between events and users which is not true in our case.
 The transactions data provided is too sparse for collaborating filtering to make useful recommendations.
 - Also, there are users and events that don't have an entry in the training data.
 - Another reason is that recommendations by collaborative filtering are generally generated from the open list of all events whereas the challenge requires us to generate recommendations for a user from the provided closed list of events.